MAGALA-RICHARD/apsimNGpy/docs/source/ap.rst

             List of report lines.
             @param names_only: return the names of the reports as a list if names_only is True

+.. function:: get_soil_values_by_path(self, node_path, *args)

+   No documentation available.

+.. function:: get_weather_online(lonlat: tuple, start: int, end: int)

+   No documentation available.

+.. function:: initialise_model(self)

+   No documentation available.

+.. function:: inspect(self, of_class)

+   No documentation available.

 .. function:: inspect_model(self, model_type, fullpath=True)

-   Inspects the model types and returns the model paths or names. usefull if you want to identify the path to the model for editing the model.
+   Inspects the model types and returns the model paths or names. usefull if you want ot identify the path
+        to the model for editing the model.
         :param model_type: (Models) e.g. Models.Clock will return all fullpath or names of models in the type Clock -Models.Manager returns information about the manager scripts in simulations -Models.Core.Simulation returns information about the simulation